elki-project/elki-project.github.io/dev/projectideas.md

   S. Guha, R. Rastogi, and K. Shim.
 “CURE: An efficient Clustering Algorithm for Large Databases”.
 In: Proceedings of the ACM International Conference on Management of Data (SIGMOD), Seattle, WA.
 1998, pp. 73–84

-- CLARANS algorithm: (*in progress*)

-  R. T. Ng and J. Han.
-“CLARANS: A method for clustering objects for spatial data mining”.
-In: IEEE Transactions on Knowledge and Data Engineering 14.5 (2002), pp. 1003–1016

 - JP-Clustering:

   R. A. Jarvis and E. A. Patrick.
 “Clustering Using a Similarity Measure based on Shared Near Neighbors”.
 In: IEEE Transactions on Computers C-22.11 (1973), pp. 1025–1034